apache/jackrabbit-filevault/vault-doc/src/site/markdown/filter.md

         <filter root="/etc/map" mode="merge" />
     </workspaceFilter>

+In addition it is possible to influence the auto-detection of the package type (if not explicitly specified in the `properties.xml`) with the attribute `type`.
+The only supported value as of now is `cleanup` which means that the filter rule is ignored for the auto-detection of  the package type ([JCRVLT-220](https://issues.apache.org/jira/browse/JCRVLT-220))

 ### Filter Elements
 The filter elements are independent of each other and define include and exclude patters for subtrees.
 The root of a subtree is defined by the `root` attribute, which must be an absolute path.